title

 Valley Drive - Possible Roman Terrace

 On the south side of the golf course the road had to cross a valley, now containing the aptly named Valley Drive.
 On the north side of this is a terrace.
 It does match Roman practice of angling down a slope to reduce the gradient.
 This would imply a dog-leg here to descend this slope.
-On balance I think this probably is Roman but it is difficult to be certain as landscaping for the golf course could have altered much here.
+It is difficult to be certain as the quarrying and then landscaping for the golf course could have altered much here.
+It is more certain across Valley Drive.

 Image: DR